goirijo/casm-utilities/README.md

 ## Prerequisites
 This project relies heavily on sections of [CASM](https://github.com/prisms-center/CASMcode), which will be internally compiled.
 You will need a compiler with `c++17` support (at least `g++-9`, or `clang-10`).
+If you use older compilers it might still work, but you may have to specify `-lstdc++fs` as a flag in your `LDFLAGS` variable.

 casm-utilities uses autotools to build and install everything, so if you're installing via git cloning, a few additional packages might need to be installed on your computer: